burlachenkok/exploring-python3/python_details.md

 ## Environment managers

+Each project can have a specific requirement in a specific version of the library and this is the motivation behind the environment manager idea.

 The venv module is a standard virtual environment in Python.
 In this section, we will compare venv with conda.
 If you want to obtain a list of available conda environments please use [conda info -e](https://docs.conda.io/projects/conda/en/main/commands/info.html).